Copyright 2009 - 2016 by Mario Vaden

 Height 285' or 86.86 meters / Diameter 23 ft. / Volume 21,000 cu. ft.

 This redwood was the first new titan in what I call the epi-center that led up to the 2014 Year of Discovery.
 The epi-center and years leading to 2014, included Orion and Episkopos.
 Dog Soldier is the redwood I don't recall anybody ever finding as of June, 2015.
 That was surprising due to the number of people scouring the region for Hyperion in 2014.
 Not spotting a 14 footer is one thing.
 But slipping past a 23 footer !!
 It must have a cloaking device, so I also call it "Romulan Titan" as it's alter-ego

 The image below is not showing the whole base.
-Michael Taylor is not standing on the ground, but up on the trunk flare.
-The trunk extends several feet outside the photo on both sides where it meets the earth.
-The trunk on the opposite side of this redwood is about 10' below his feet.
+Michael Taylor is t standing slightly elevated.
+The trunk extends several feet outside the photo on both sides.
+The trunk on the opposite side reaches about 10' below his feet.

-One nice pocket knife of mine is still up there somewhere.
-One of the large logs must have pulled the clip from my pocket as I slid down to the ground.
+One nice pocket knife of mine is up there somewhere.
+One of the large logs must have pulled the clip from my pocket.
 The reason for the name has to do with the history of the Cheyenne Dog Soldier to stand their ground.
 Not many redwoods of this size remained for so long in that area.
-Michael also found a very tall redwood up there, that I recall being named Spiral Stovepipe.